Ordina-Group/pythoneers-rust-workshop/README.md

 ## PyO3
-Using rust in python is like having only positives. keep difficult logic in python and put easy but compute heavy resources in rust. to use PyO3 there are some basic steps. type in the root of your project:
+To use the speed of Rust with the easy-to-read Python the PyO3 package is used. keep difficult logic in python and put easy but compute heavy resources in rust. to use PyO3 there are some basic steps. create a new rust library in the root of your project:
 `cargo new intro_py_rs --lib`. this will give you a rust lib made with
 ```